 Social Media gets attention

-Don’t forget about the power of Twitter, Facebook, and the host of others media platforms.
+Don’t forget about the power of Twitter, Facebook, Reddit, and other media platforms.
 These are simple yet effective forums that surely have the attention of someone at these companies looking to deflect anything that can portray a negative reputation.

 Ultimately you can sue the shop but that’s usually a risk or much more money and time.
 The link below summarize the a few paths to issue complaints related to vehicles.